Anaïs fell into it when she was little. Even if she first tried to work...

 Château Saint-Vincent is a family estate taken over by the fourth generation since 2001...

 The history of Château Mauvinon began in 1962 when Claude Tribaudeau acquired the vineyard and...

-The Lescaneaut estate is located in the Côtes de Bordeaux-Castillon region.
-Malika and her husband, Pascal, took over the property in 2003.
-The marriage of the grandparents made it possible to bring together two domains combining....Lire plus Learn more
+The Lescaneaut estate is located in Castillon-la Bataille in the Côtes de Bordeaux region.
+Malika and her husband Pascal took over the property in 2003.
+The marriage of Malika's grandparents allowed them to get together and...Lire plus Learn more

 The Lescaneaut estate is located in Castillon-la Bataille in the Côtes de Bordeaux region.
 Malika and her husband Pascal took over the property in 2003.
 The marriage of Malika's grandparents made it possible to bring together two estates combining plots of land on plains and hillsides.
 In the plain, around the house overlooking the Dordogne, the Cabernet Sauvignon and Cabernet Franc grapes ripen on gravelly soils.
 It is the blending of these three grape varieties that gives birth to the Château Lescaneaut wine, an organic wine of finesse and authenticity.